Freiling87/CCU/CCU/Scratchpad.md

 #		Scope
 ##			P	Bugs
 Except crickets, crickets are fine.
-###				C	Limit Window Investigation to one side
-Shouldn't be accessible from both sides
-That code is more likely in Door than Window
 ###				C	Player Traits
 ####				C	Variable name based on Designer Mode
 ####				C	Verify what it looks like (Bummer)